SQL API

 -- Count accessible objects

-Returns all subjects that have a specific relation on an object.
+Returns all subjects that have a specific relation on an object, with cursor-based pagination support.

 Signature